junwai/Game/Game Rules.md

 - By default Obstacles have 2 Armor and 1 Health
 - Obstacles are immune to [Piercing](#Piercing)
 - Permanent Obstacles cannot be eliminated
-- Permanent Obstacles cannot be placed 1 space from Objectives or Respawn points
+- Obstacles cannot be placed 1 space from Objectives or Respawn points

 ## Wounding
 - This keyword denotes damage dealt automatically with no Hit or Evasion roll
-- Wounding Damage cannot be directly reduced with reactions (some reactions may override the Wounding keyword or not reduce damage)
 - Armor is still applied when calculating reduction of health

 ## Piercing